Dead Island Mac Review

 As you can expect from zombie horror survival game, there’s a lot of blood and gore here.

 While the game gets the atmosphere and setting right, it does have some flaws.
-The biggest one are the non infected NPCs.
-For the most part, they’re just generic quest-givers with no personality and recycled appearances.
+The biggest ones are the non-infected NPCs.
+For the most part, they're just generic quest-givers with no personality and recycled appearances.
 I didn’t feel they were worth protecting and most of their quests were just ridiculous considering the situation.

 Also, the gameplay is not the smoothest neither.
 The melee combat can feel repetitive after a while and overall, the combat doesn't feel as solid as BioShock Infinite's or Borderlands 2's.